 And before I go on:

 No it's not “pot” for puppies, and CBD won’t get your dog “high.”

 CBD is a completely safe, reliable, and non psychoactive substance.

 It cannot cause an overdose, and also doesn’t produce any nasty side effects.

 In fact, CBD is a powerful natural supplement that has many health benefits.

-Below, I’ll look at how CBD can help your Poodle deal with sebaceous adenitis and patellar luxation.
+So let's see if CBD can help Poodles who have sebaceous adenitis and patellar luxation.